 They're also separate from incorporated bodies like Centacare, and Catholic schools.

-Mr Jirik's article identifies "church-goers remain the primary source of income for our parishes", while diminisheing finances, rising costs, a lack of planning and prioritisation, a lack of capability and expertise, duplication of services, and cultural attitudes were the cause of two major strategic risks - insufficient funds at the diocese level, and insufficent resources to provide for the long-term sustainability of parishes.
+Mr Jirik's article identifies "church-goers remain the primary source of income for our parishes", while diminishing finances, rising costs, a lack of planning and prioritisation, a lack of capability and expertise, duplication of services, and cultural attitudes were the cause of two major strategic risks - insufficient funds at the diocese level, and insufficient resources to provide for the long-term sustainability of parishes.

-The Ballarat diocese includes 41 separate dioceses, stretching from Mildura to Warrnambool.
+The Ballarat diocese includes 41 separate parishes, stretching from Mildura to Warrnambool.